-Created by Australia’s leading industry super funds, ME stands for a new kind of banking: one that’s fairer, more transparent and is committed to great deals for customers.
+Created by Australia’s leading industry super funds and today owned by BOQ, ME stands for a new kind of banking: one that’s fairer, more transparent and is committed to great deals for customers.

 With award-winning home loans and term deposits, low-cost savings accounts, country-wide ATM access and banking experts that come to you at your convenience, ME is set to change the way Australians bank.